xortuna/staticsitegenerator/README.md

 ```

 # Templating Engine
 The templating engine has a rather crude and simplistic function resolving system.
+Templates can be used in all HTML files.

 The most common syntax you'll use is the include("myhtml.html") function to embed other html files into your html file.